 Other aspects of life affected by the state of insecurity are freedom of movement, limited access to Gender-Based Violence (GBV) services, strained access to food, child protection issues, inadequate shelter conditions, and poor Water, Hygiene and Sanitation (WASH) situations due to limited access to clean water.

 Nurudeen Akewushola is an investigative reporter and fact-checker with The ICIR.
-He believes in-depth investigative reporting is the key to social justice and good governance.
-You can shoot him an email via email@example.com and @NurudeenAkewus1 on Twitter.
+He believes courageous in-depth investigative reporting is the key to social justice, accountability and good governance in the society.
+You can shoot him a scoop via [email protected] and @NurudeenAkewus1 on Twitter.